PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### 265. A corporate web application is deployed within an Amazon VPC, and is connected to the corporate data center via IPSec VPN.
 The application must authenticate against the on-premise LDAP server.
 Once authenticated, logged-in users can only access an S3 keyspace specific to the user.
 Which two approaches can satisfy the objectives?
 (Choose TWO)

 - [ ] The application authenticates against LDAP.
 The application then calls the IAM Security Service to login to IAM using the LDAP credentials.
-The application can use the 1AM temporary credentials to access the appropriate S3 bucket.
+The application can use the IAM temporary credentials to access the appropriate S3 bucket.
 - [x] The application authenticates against LDAP, and retrieves the name of an IAM role associated with the user.
 The application then calls the IAM Security Token Service to assume that IAM Role.
 The application can use the temporary credentials to access the appropriate S3 bucket.